jadencarver/rusty-rails/README.md

 NOTE: It is recommended that you have binstubs configured, eg `export PATH="./bin:$PATH")`, if not prefix commands with `./bin/`.

+You will most likely want to update the `.env` file with the appropriate database credentials.

 ## Starting the Server

 ```